Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

 \section{Multi-Agent Learning with Bandit Feedback}

-In this section, we consider multi-agent learning with bandit feedback and characterize the behavior of the system when each agent applies the eager self-concordant barrier bandit learning algorithm.
-We first present basic definitions, and discuss a few important classes of games that are strongly monotone and finally discuss the multi-agent version of the learning algorithm.
+In this section, we consider multi-agent learning with bandit feedback and characterize the behavior of the system when each player employs the multi-agent variant of Algorithm~\ref{Alg:SA}.
+We first present some basic definitions and notations, discuss a few important examples of strongly monotone games and finally provide our multi-agent mirror descent self-concordant barrier bandit learning algorithm.